ibm-cloud-docs/containers/cs_health.md

     <dd>The Kubernetes dashboard is an administrative web interface where you can review the health of your worker nodes, find Kubernetes resources, deploy containerized apps, and troubleshoot apps with logging and monitoring information.
 For more information about how to access your Kubernetes dashboard, see [Launching the Kubernetes dashboard for {{site.data.keyword.containershort_notm}}](cs_app.html#cli_dashboard).</dd>
   <dt>{{site.data.keyword.monitoringlong_notm}}</dt>
     <dd><p>Metrics for standard clusters are located in the {{site.data.keyword.Bluemix_notm}} account that was logged in to when the Kubernetes cluster was created.
 If you specified an {{site.data.keyword.Bluemix_notm}} space when you created the cluster, then metrics are located in that space.
 Container metrics are collected automatically for all containers that are deployed in a cluster.
 These metrics are sent and are made available through Grafana.
 For more information about metrics, see [Monitoring for the {{site.data.keyword.containershort_notm}}](/docs/services/cloud-monitoring/containers/monitoring_containers_ov.html#monitoring_bmx_containers_ov).</p>
     <p>To access the Grafana dashboard, go to one of the following URLs and select the {{site.data.keyword.Bluemix_notm}} account or space where you created the cluster.</p> <table summary="The first row in the table spans both columns.
-The rest of the rows should be read left to right, with the server <prod id="zone-lc">location<staging id="zone-lc">zone</staging> in column one and IP addresses to match in column two.">
+The rest of the rows should be read left to right, with the server location in column one and IP addresses to match in column two.">
   <caption>IP addresses to open for monitoring traffic</caption>
         <thead>
         <th>{{site.data.keyword.containershort_notm}} region</th>